nymanska/besstology.github.io/_posts/2025-06-04-storage-news-germany-opens-inertia-market.md

 - Bonuses for >90% availability
 - Defined technical standard for virtual inertia

 🧠 **What it means for BESS**: The business case isn’t automatically stronger — pricing and implementation details are still emerging.
-But this marks a new monetizable role for BESS, especially for systems with **grid-forming capabilities**.
+But this marks a new monetizable role for BESS in Germany, especially for systems with **grid-forming capabilities**.

 📖 [Source: Energy-Storage.news — May 21, 2025](https://www.energy-storage.news/germany-opening-up-inertia-services-for-bess-discussing-grid-fee-reforms/)